About Columbia

 The Columbia Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Marion County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Columbia, Iowa residents are available through the local police department and authorized providers in Marion County.
+Fingerprinting services for Columbia, Iowa residents are available through local police (where present) and authorized providers in Marion County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Marion County Sheriff's Office for scheduling and fees.

 To register to vote in Columbia, Iowa, residents can register online through the Iowa Secretary of State's website, by mail, or in person at the Marion County elections office.
 Iowa requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Iowa Secretary of State's voter lookup tool.
 For local municipal elections in Columbia, contact the Marion County Clerk's office for schedules and ballot information.